etiennedyer/etiennedyer.github.io/pages/cv.md

 **ABOUT ME**

 I’m a pursing a B.A.
-Honours Pure and Applied Mathematics at Concordia University, where I’m focused on statistics, convex optimization, and machine learning.
+Honours Pure and Applied Mathematics at Concordia University, where I’m focused on statistics, optimization, and machine learning.

 **SKILLS**

-- Data analysis using **R** (dplyr, ggplot2, shiny, caret), **Python** (pandas, sklearn, numpy, seaborn), and **SQL** (MySQL)
+- Data analysis using **R** (dplyr, ggplot2, shiny, caret) and **Python** (pandas, sklearn, numpy, seaborn)

 **EDUCATION**

-- **Concordia University**, BA Specialization Pure and Applied Mathematics
+- **Concordia University**, BA Honours Pure and Applied Mathematics
-- Dean’s List 2022-2023
+- Dean’s List 2022-2023, 2023-2024
-- 4.1/4.3 Concentration GPA
+- 3.98/4.3 Concentration GPA
-- 3.74/4.3 CGPA
+- 3.77/4.3 CGPA

 **RESEARCH**

 - Recipient of a **FAS Undergraduate Student Research Award**, for working with Nadia Lafrenière on combinatorial game theory.

 **RELEVANT COURSEWORK**

+- STAT 385 Neural Networks

+- STAT 380 Statistical Learning

 - STAT 249/250 Probability & Statistics